ucan-wg/invocation/README.md

   iss     optional Principal

   # When issuer is different from executor this MUST hold a UCAN
   # delegation chain from executor to the issuer.
-Should be omitted when
+This should be
-  # executor is an issuer.
+  # omitted when the executor is the issuer.
   prf     [&UCAN]

   # Signature from the "iss".